John Spano: Interest in Dallas Stars

+In September 1995, with several of his friends in Dallas-area country clubs vouching for him, he began talks to buy the Dallas Stars, claiming to be worth over $100 million based on a letter purportedly from his bankers.
+Years later, Jim Lites, the Stars' president at the time, recalled that he and his fellow executives took Spano's offer seriously because Spano was close to Dallas Cowboys great Roger Staubach.

-In September 1995, he reached a tentative agreement to buy a 50 percent interest in the Dallas Stars, but the date for the closing was pushed back several times, during which Spano began making what owner Norman Green called unreasonable demands.
+Spano reached a tentative agreement to buy a 50 percent stake in the team, but the date for the closing was pushed back several times, during which Spano began making what owner Norman Green called unreasonable demands.
 Green backed out of the deal in November, eventually selling the team to Tom Hicks.
-Years later, Jim Lites, the Stars' president at the time, recalled visiting Spano's mansion in the Dallas suburb of University Park.
+Lites later recalled visiting Spano's mansion in the Dallas suburb of University Park.
 Despite Spano's claimed wealth, Lites said the house was unfurnished.
 Among the "laughable" excuses Spano offered were that he needed a copy of a written agreement with the team's top minor league affiliate, the Kalamazoo Wings and to have his South African partners meet with Stars officials.
 Lites also said that Spano insisted that Lites pick up the tab for their dinners—something Lites said he had never seen in all of his years as a sports executive.

-Spano also made a bid for the Florida Panthers that year after his Stars bid failed, which he abandoned after then-Panthers owner Wayne Huizenga opted not to sell.
+Spano also made a bid for the Florida Panthers that year after his Stars bid failed, which he abandoned after then-Panthers owner Wayne Huizenga got a deal for a new arena and opted not to sell.
 Despite his failures to purchase both teams, Spano began to attract the attention of NHL commissioner Gary Bettman, who stated in an April 1997 interview that Spano was "the type of person we want as an owner."
 Bettman later recanted the remark after Spano's exposure.